 In a conversation with a colleague recently, I was going on about this clarity I feel around the work we do at Red Fern – that, while there are many logical applications of virtual reality technology and excellent design work going on out there, we, here, are not driven simply by what technology *can* do, but rather what it *should* do to help with real issues.

-Yeah – I’m not really proud of what this looks like – BUT it is honest.
+Yeah – I’m not really proud of what my desk looks like – BUT it is honest.
 This is ‘the storm’ that happens in VR production way before a camera is ever turned on.

 This is the second in a little series I’m putting together around Red Fern’s venture into the application of virtual reality immersions for better understanding (and personal action for change) of diversity, inclusion and belonging.